Empowerment of a minor

-Verified 13 September 2022 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 26 January 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-Would you like to know how a minor can be emancipated, what it is about, what acts he can perform alone or even know the effects of this procedure?
-We'll give you the information you need.
+You want to know how a minor can be emancipated, what acts he can perform alone or even know the effects of emancipation?
+We present you with the information you need to know.

 Emancipation is the act by which a minor is legally assimilated to an adult and can perform alone acts requiring a legal majority.